jmersonuo/jmersonuo.github.io/Activities/Fixed-and-Fly-maps.md

 Can you pan and zoom?
 Yes!?
 Great.
 Now, let's take that ability away.

 Let's look at the map API again, specifically at the [interaction handlers](https://docs.mapbox.com/mapbox-gl-js/api/handlers/).
 Map objects have several interactivity handlers.
 We are going to disable them *all*.
-1. After the map was initialized, add the following JavaScript code:
+1. After the map is initialized, add the following JavaScript code:

       ```javascript
                   // Disable drag and zoom handlers.